xunilrj/sandbox/sources/haskellcpp/readme.md

     always_false canISum(...){}

-and the assertions
+and the assertions become:

     static_assert(decltype(canISum(1,2))::value, "Not ok!");
     static_assert(decltype(canISum(Just(),Just()))::value, "Not ok!");

-It seems the moment for glory!
-Bu the compiler raises an error:
+It seems that we arrived at the moment of glory!
+But the compiler raises an error:

     main.cpp: In instantiation of 'always_true canISum(T1, T2) [with T1 = Just; T2 = Just]':
     main.cpp:39:26:   required from here